Poetry Out Loud

+Poetry Out Loud

 What is Poetry Out Loud?

-Poetry Out Loud is a national poetry competition for high school students sponsored by the Florida Humanities Council, the National Endowment of the Arts, and the Poetry Foundation in partnership with the Florida Department State, Division of Cultural Affairs and the Florida Council on Arts and Culture.
+Poetry Out Loud is a national poetry competition for high school students sponsored by the Florida Humanities Council, the National Endowment for the Arts, and the Poetry Foundation in partnership with the Florida Department State, Division of Cultural Affairs and the Florida Council on Arts and Culture.
 The goal of the program is twofold: it is to give teachers the materials and resources to guide students toward a deeper understanding of the power of language and poetry, and for students to read and recite great poems while enhancing their public speaking and presentation skills.
 For more on Poetry Out Loud visit poetryoutloud.org.

 How it Works:

 For registered schools, poetry study materials are distributed to high school teachers throughout the state as well as instructions for how to hold a school-wide competition.
 Using the Poetry Out Loud Teacher’s Guide, teachers incorporate poetry into their classroom curriculum while also preparing for the poetry recitation competition.
 Each school’s winner then participates in the Poetry Out Loud State Finals contest.

 The State Finals contest takes place each spring at the Oval Theater in the Marshall Student Center at the University of South Florida campus in Tampa.
 Travel expenses will be reimbursed for each student and chaperone and local lodging will also be provided.
 The winner of the state finals is awarded $200 and given an all-expense paid trip (with an adult chaperone) to Washington, DC to compete in the Poetry Out Loud National Finals.
 The State Champion’s school library receives a $500 stipend for the purchase of poetry materials.
 The runner-up at the state level receives $100 and an additional $200 goes to his or her school library, third place will receive $100.
 More than $50,000 in prizes and school stipends is awarded annually at the National Finals in April with the national winner receiving $20,000 in college scholarship funds.

 Become a Participant: